 Meet the vibrant faces of the Community Arts Center!

 J. Ross Stewart is our president, leading an army of passionate people.

-The house became, in time, a community center where people gathered for fun, games, religious services, and good food.
+The Log House became, in time, a community center where people gathered for fun, games, religious services, and good food.
 As a circuit-riding Dunkard preacher, Abram Stutzman used the pool for baptisms.
 Rev. Stutzman’s daughters were married in the spacious parlor.